 - In a large mixing bowl with an electric mixer fitted with a paddle attachment, beat the butter until smooth.
 Add both sugars and beat on medium speed for 3 minutes.
 Scrape down the sides of the bowl.
 Add salt and vanilla extract.
 Beat again.
 Add egg and beat to combine.
 Add Oreo powder and beat together.
 Add the dry ingredients and mix until just blended.

 - Remove the bowl from mixer.
 Using a wooden spatula, mix in half of the cookie pieces.
 Try not to break up the cookies too much.
 Wrap the dough tightly in plastic wrap.
 Chill in the fridge overnight.
+Transfer the rest of the cookie pieces to a small Ziploc bag.

 - The next day, preheat the oven to 350˚F (177˚C).
 Line a baking sheet with parchment paper.